DLR-RM/RECALL/README.md

 Author: Markus Knauer (markus.knauer@dlr.de),
 German Aerospace Center (DLR), Institut of Robotics and Mechatronics, Munich, Germany.

-This repository contains the code of RECALL to reproduce the results from our IROS Paper [cite paper].
+This repository contains the code of RECALL to reproduce the results from our IROS Paper.
 As well as some code to download and use our new dataset HOWS.

 [RECALL](#recall-rehearsal-free-continual-learning-for-object-classification) | [HOWS](#hows-houshold-objects-within-simulation-dataset) | [IROS paper]() | [Zenodo]() | [ArXiv paper]() | [YouTube]()